open-mmlab/mmdetection/docs/en/user_guides/finetune.md

 ## Modify dataset

-The users may also need to prepare the dataset and write the configs about dataset.
-MMDetection V2.0 already support VOC, WIDER FACE, COCO and Cityscapes Dataset.
+The users may also need to prepare the dataset and write the configs about dataset, refer to [Customize Datasets](../advanced_guides/customize_dataset.md) for more detail.
+MMDetection V3.0 already supports VOC, WIDERFACE, COCO, LIVS, OpenImages, DeepFashion and Cityscapes Dataset.

 ## Modify training schedule